vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

-Taken in the abstract the core of vector is a data ingest, transformation and egress framework, expressed as an acyclic graph with nodes being separated by a queue -- both in-memory and on-disk -- with associated mechanisms durability across restarts, acks, backpressure between nodes in the graph and self-instrumentation.
+Taken in the abstract the core of vector is a data ingest, transformation and egress framework, expressed as an acyclic graph with nodes being separated by a queue -- both in-memory and on-disk -- with associated mechanisms providing durability across restarts, acks, back-pressure between nodes in the graph and self-instrumentation.
 Nodes are of type "source", "sink" and "transform".
-A "source" node crates new `Event` instances -- this is vector's internal data type -- and a "sink" destroys them, possibly by egressing them but also possibly by just deallocating.
+A "source" node creates new `Event` instances -- this is vector's internal data type -- and a "sink" destroys them, possibly by egressing them but also possibly by just deallocating.
 A "transform" node modifies `Event` instances as they pass through, destroys them, merges them or creates additional `Event` instances.
-Configuration and reload management of, implementations of source/transform/sink for different domains, common mechanism for backoffy/retry in sinks and cross-cutting concerns like tracing integration are all non-core.
+Configuration and reload management of, implementations of source/transform/sink for different domains, common mechanism for backoff/retry in sinks and cross-cutting concerns like tracing integration are all non-core.

 Our project today has a small number of packages in `lib`, notably: